-5.3 Descoping
+5.2 Descoping

-Projects may be descoped as a result of the review process by the APRC.
-Descopes will be made only for compelling scientific or technical reasons.
+Projects may be descoped only for compelling scientific or technical reasons.
 This includes duplications with existing data or with a higher-ranked project from the same cycle.
-If any part of a project should be descoped because of duplication, this must be clearly stated by the panel review committee and included in the consensus report sent to Pls.
-Project descoping must be done without adding science goals to a proposal.
-Proposal descoping will only be done on entire SGs.
-However, parameters will not be changed for a subset of targets within a science goal (e.g. remove one spectral window or change the correlator setup or requested resolution and sensitivity for a subset of targets in a science goal).
+If any part of a project should be descoped because of duplication, this must be clearly stated in the consensus report sent to PIs.
+Project descoping must be done without adding SGs to a proposal.
+Parameters will not be changed for a subset of targets within a SG (e.g. remove one spectral window or change the correlator setup or requested resolution and sensitivity for a subset of targets in a SG).

-5.4 Proposal Assessment
+5.3 Proposal Assessment

-Each proposal is assigned a letter grade as a result of the proposal review process as described in the Principles of Proposal Review Process document in the ALMA Science Portal (http://almascience.org/documents-and-tools/latest/alma-proposal-review-process).
+Each proposal is assigned a letter grade as a result of the proposal review process as described in the Principles of Proposal Review Process document.
 Grades A, B and C will be assigned based on scientific rank, Executive balance, and scheduling feasibility.
 Proposal grades affect scheduling priority, with proposals with A grades having the highest priority and proposals with C grades having the lowest.
-All other proposals will not have Phase 2 (see Sect.
-6.1) SBs prepared and not be considered for scheduling at the telescope.
-Specific details of grade assignments will be given in the Proposer's Guide for each cycle (Section 6.5.3).
+All other proposals will not have Phase 2 Scheduling Blocks (SBs) prepared (see Sect.
+6.1) and not be considered for scheduling at the telescope.

-Technical assessments will be done on a subset of the submitted proposals before the proposal review meetings.
-The ALMA Observatory may declare any type of observation that does not conform to the advertised capabilities technically infeasible at any stage of the Proposal Review Process or during "Phase 2" (Scheduling Block preparation; see Sect.
+The ALMA Observatory may declare any type of observation that does not conform to the advertised capabilities technically infeasible at any stage of the Proposal Review Process or during "Phase 2" (see Sect.
 6.1).
-The final decision on project infeasibility will be taken by the ALMA Director, based on the advice from a small standing committee consisting of senior staff at the JAO, and cannot be appealed.
+The final decision on project infeasibility will be taken by the ALMA Director, based on the advice from a small standing committee consisting of senior staff at the JAO.
 Pls of proposals found to be infeasible will be notified by email with a description of the technical issue.

-5.5 Outcome
+5.4 Outcome